 The Indian Express: All roads will lead to Katraj- Kondhwa Road on Saturday.
-The reason: The maiden devotional session of the second ISKCON temple set up in the city.
+The reason:

 The official opening will take place on Sunday, when President Pranab Mukherjee is scheduled to inaugurate the complex, following which the temple will be opened for the public as well.